P72i1ip/llm-chat-history-api/README.md

    npm start
    ```

+4. **API Documentation:**
+   Visit [http://localhost:3000/api-docs](http://localhost:3000/api-docs) for interactive Swagger UI.

+## Usage

+- Use Postman or Swagger UI to test all endpoints.
+- For JWT-protected routes, login first and use the returned token as a Bearer token or via cookie.
+- Example requests and responses are available in Swagger UI.

 ## Additional Notes

-- API documentation is available at `/api-docs` (Swagger UI).
-- All endpoints and sample requests/responses are documented in the README and Swagger.
+- All endpoints and sample requests/responses are documented in Swagger.
-- Contributions and issues are welcome!
+- Future improvements: Dockerfile, advanced search (text index), and more automated tests.

 ---